 Municipalities and building owners can help to increase the numbers of women in the industry by setting bold yet achievable targets.
-The State of Massachusetts in the United States, for example, has set the goal of having a 20% female unionised construction workforce by 2020.148

-At the Women's Building - a future hub for women's activism that will be constructed in West Chelsea [in New York City] at the former Bayview Women's Correctional Facility - the NoVo Foundation will assemble a construction team that is at least 35% women, with a specific commitment to ensuring opportunities for women of color.
-We have made this pledge because the onus is not just on contractors; it's also the responsibility of those who commission projects to make greater demands for gender equality.
+The State of Massachusetts in the United At the Women's Building - a future hub for women's activism that will be constructed in West Chelsea [in New York City] at the former Bayview Women's Correctional Facility - the NoVo Foundation will assemble a construction team that is at least 35% women, with a specific commitment to ensuring opportunities for women of color.
+We have made this pledge because the onus is not just on contractors: it's also the responsibility of those who commission projects to make greater demands for gender equality.
 149